Will a pumped hydro, which depends on two large water reservoirs to operate, succeed in semi-arid western fall country?

 Small catchment + small storage = sensitive supply.

-A few dry seasons or a low-runoff year can quickly deplete storage because inflows are limited and evaporation losses proportionally high.
+A few dry seasons or a low-runoff year can quickly deplete storage in the dam because inflows are limited and evaporation losses proportionally high.
 This reduces reliability for both town supply and downstream users.

-From the initial filling of the plant’s reservoirs to the ongoing need for replenishment, significant volumes of water would be required to offset evaporation — conservatively estimated at 15% per year for this region.
+EDF’s pumped hydro project will require an initial fill of 3 to 4 gigalitres of water.
+Every year it will need to top-up its reservoirs with about 500 megalitres, due to evaporation which is conservatively estimated at 15% per year for this region.
 EDF Australia has stated that this water would be sourced by tapping into the pipeline that delivers essential drinking water from the Dungowan Dam to the city of Tamworth.

 The psychological effects of going through hardship caused by Nature’s harsh extremes cannot be underestimated.
 Residents who have endured the traumatic effects of drought are highly sensitive about their access to water.
 If EDF connects to the drinking water pipeline, the next dry period could fuel the perception that the pumped hydro is prioritising its own needs over those of the community.
 This project risks damaging EDF’s reputation in Australia, as it could be seen as profiting from the diversion of essential drinking water away from rural communities.